 Hot Spots on Cold Nights in the Twin Cities

 No need to shiver at home.
 Winter is a great time to visit the communities of the Twin Cities Gateway, located just minutes away from downtown Minneapolis or Saint Paul.
 When temperatures drop, moods soar at these hotspots.
-Take your pick among these local favorites evening destinations and the heart-pumping adrenaline and foot-tapping tunes will warm you right up.
+Take your pick among these local favorite evening destinations and the heart-pumping adrenaline and foot-tapping tunes will warm you right up.
 Try something new.
 It’s the best way to cure cabin fever.

 Where: 6161 Highway 65 NE in Fridley; 763-571-9020

 What: A sports bar vibe warms this space and the big screens will be tuned to Minnesota Vikings games whenever possible.
-On Thursdays a deejay spins Top 40 dance tunes plus requests from 9 p.m. to 1 a.m.
+On Thursdays a DJ spins Top 40 dance tunes plus requests from 9 p.m. to 1 a.m.
 Live bands play a variety of music every Friday and Saturday night.
-When you’re not on the dance floor, fill up on nachos, soups, broasted chicken, burgers, pizza, pasta and a variety of hot treats.
+When you’re not on the dance floor, fill up on nachos, soups, broasted chicken, burgers, pizza, pasta, and a variety of hot treats.

 Where: 17646 Central Avenue NE in Ham Lake; 763-434-4970

 What: Warm up sitting in front of the raging stone fireplace or sipping a hot toddy at the convivial bar.
 The menu offers soul-warming favorites like Grandma Moe’s meatloaf, beef stroganoff, an eclectic mix of hot sandwiches, Cajun chicken pasta and other dishes prepared from fresh ingredients.
 Every Thursday it’s BBQ & Blues night: Enjoy ribs and brisket barbecue specials plus $5 Jack Daniels cocktails from 5 to 10 p.m. and live blues performances from 6:30 to 10 p.m.